- How to install

 Since the DVL is measuring the ROV's velocity, we can also estimate the unit's position if the starting point and heading is known.
 By utilizing the control device's (Phone/Tablet) GPS position and the current heading of the ROV (compass), we can get a position estimate in the global frame.
 This is what you see on the map in the Navigations tab below.

-Pro tip: Find an area with low magnetic disturbances before you hit "Reset position" to get the best accuracy of the position estimate.
+Pro tip: When the drone is in the water, find an area with low magnetic disturbances before you hit "Reset position" to get the best accuracy of the position estimate.
 Try to re-calibrate the ROV compass if the readings seems off.

 Make sure your control device is close to the ROV when you hit "Reset position" since the control device GPS will be the starting point for the ROV-track.